aws-samples/aws-panorama-samples/samples/ONNX2TRT_opengpu/onnx2trt_app/dependency/Readme.md

 - To training on custom dataset, please refer to the [ultralytics yolov5](https://github.com/ultralytics/yolov5/blob/master/export.py)

-## Export The Model with Conda Env
-- After training, please run the following code to set up the environment to export the model.
+- After training, please run of the following ways to export the model.
+    - Option1 use conda env to install the env.
+And support export only.
+    - Option2 requires a GPU machine.
+Using Nvidia NGC docker image to do export, compile and testing.

+## (Option1) Export The Model with Conda Env
+-

 ```
 # Set up a python3.7 virtualenv